Abhishek08/AnsibleSample/README.md

 # Ansible Sample YML

-Command to run the ansible yml file ansible-playbook <name of the file >
+The above is a sample Playbook where we are trying to cover the basic syntax of a playbook
+Name: